There are many excellent sources of free Mathematics posters available on various sites.

-The Classic Mistake site has a wonderful collection of those classic mistakes that teachers regularly see.
+The Classic Mistakes site has a wonderful collection of those classic mistakes that teachers regularly see.
 These posters can be downloaded in colour or black and white, a podcast explaining the mistake is also available for each poster.

 Note all the other downloads available from the same site.

-The Mathematical Moments site features many downloadable pdfs, posters which show the role that Mathematics plays in Science, Technology and Human Culture.
+The Mathematical Moments site features many downloadable pdfs, posters that show the role that Mathematics plays in Science, Technology and Human Culture.
 A short or more detailed version of each poster is available and a search is provided.

 On TES Resources Owen has created an excellent set of A4 posters inspired by Ian Stewart’s ‘17 Equations that Changed the World‘.